Inference Time Policy Optimization for Offline RL with Differentiable World Models

-Table~\ref{tab:mc_one_step_rmse_d4rl} summarizes reward model accuracy via reward prediction RMSE, while Table~\ref{tab:reward_rmse_d4rl} reports diffusion model accuracy via MC one step RMSE, with uncertainty reported as standard error and additionally normalized by the number of transitions for the MC one step metric.
-Overall, both models achieve low error on most datasets, with larger errors on the more challenging expert style settings, most notably \texttt{walker2d-expert}.
+Figure~\ref{fig:rmse_diffusion} shows the diffusion model prediction RMSE across training steps, and Figure~\ref{fig:rmse_reward} reports the reward model prediction RMSE across training steps.
+For final performance, Table~\ref{tab:diffusion_reward_rmse_d4rl} reports both diffusion model accuracy, measured by one-step RMSE, and reward model accuracy, measured by reward prediction RMSE, with uncertainty reported as standard error.
+For the diffusion model, the one-step RMSE is computed using Monte Carlo samples and normalized by the number of transitions.
+Overall, both models achieve low error on most datasets.

+\textbf{Policy and Critic Value:} ReBRAC is a TD3+BC-style offline RL algorithm that uses three-hidden-layer actor and critic networks with hidden dimension $256$ and ReLU activations.
+The critic applies LayerNorm between hidden layers, and both the actor and critic are trained with behavior-regularization penalties whose coefficients are tuned separately.
+For D4RL Gym-MuJoCo tasks, ReBRAC uses Adam with batch size $1024$, learning rate $10^{-3}$ for all networks, target update rate $\tau=5\times 10^{-3}$, and discount factor $\gamma=0.99$.
+The main tuned hyperparameters are the actor and critic regularization coefficients $\beta_1$ and $\beta_2$.
+We follow the hyperparameter choices from \citet{tarasov2023minimalist}.